Vinishiii/Vinishiii/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on My self projcts...
+- 🔭 I’m currently working in My self projcts...
 - 🌱 I’m currently Python, R, and c++.
 - 👯 I’m looking to collaborate on QA, Python, R, Tableau,C, C++ Html and CSS.